+Dr. Wood is a general internal medicine specialist and diplomate of the American Board of Addiction Medicine whose clinical, research and educational focus has been on improving systems of care for patients with alcohol and drug addiction.
+He has been the Physician Program Director for Addiction Services at Providence Health Care, Medical Director for Addiction Services at Vancouver Coastal Health and Founding Director of the St. Paul’s Hospital Goldcorp Fellowship in Addiction Medicine, Western Canada’s only American Board of Addiction Medicine accredited training program for addiction medicine physicians.
+He was also the founding Director of the Canada Addiction Medicine Research Fellowship, a US National Institute on Drug Abuse funded research-training program for physicians with a background in addiction medicine based out of UBC and St. Paul’s Hospital.
 Early in his career, Dr. Wood focused on the development of HIV treatment strategies for patients with addiction.
 He made several important discoveries that contributed to the revision of international guidelines for the initiation of antiretroviral therapy among this population.
 He has taken a special interest in HIV treatment and prevention strategies for intravenous drug users, and was the lead author of the first study to show that HIV treatment could prevent the transmission of HIV infection among those who inject drugs.
-Dr. Wood was the founding principal investigator of Insite, North America’s first and only medically supervised safer injecting facility.
-He has been widely involved in evaluating illicit drug policies, with special emphasis on injection drug use and street-involved youth, and is an Advisor to the Global Commission on Drug Policy.
+Dr. Wood was a founding principal investigator of Insite, North America’s first and only medically supervised safer injecting facility.
+He has been widely involved in evaluating illicit drug policies, with special emphasis on injection drug use and street-involved youth, and has been an Advisor to the Global Commission on Drug Policy.
 He was also the founder of the International Centre for Science in Drug Policy and has co-authored more than 400 scientific papers and chaired the writing committee of the Vienna Declaration, the official declaration of the 2010 International AIDS Conference.
 Dr. Wood is the Principal Investigator for the BC Node of the Canadian Research Initiative on Substance Misuse (CRISM) a Canadian Institutes of Health Research funded national addiction research network.

 Dr. Wood has received a number of national and international recognitions for his work.
 He was selected for the Canadian Institutes of Health Research’s Peter Lougheed Award as the nation’s top New Investigator applicant in 2003.
 In 2006, he received the Ron Ghitter Award in Human Rights.
 He was the recipient of a leadership award from the Canadian Medical Association in 2007, and in 2010 received a Physician of the Year award from the British Medical Journal for his ground-breaking research in the area of drug addiction.